foundriesio/docs/README.md

 ### Before Working on Documentation

-While optional, before you begin working:

-- [ ] Check Jira

-> See if someone is working on it.
-If there is no open issue, should there be?
-If the fix is going to take more than 30 minutes, consider opening one.

-- [ ] Check the default branch to see the if the issue is still relevant.

-> The published pages reflect the documentation as of the latest release.
-The change may exist and will show up in the next release.

 You **must** use a fork rather than working on a `foundriesio/docs` branch.
 Branch names should be descriptive and in the imperative (what you *will* do):

 ```bash
 git checkout -b spell-check-everything
 ```

+Before you start, check the default branch to see the if the issue is still relevant.

+> The published pages reflect the documentation as of the latest release.
+The change may exist and will show up in the next release.

+#### Internal Contributions

+For internal contributions, check Jira to make sure someone else is not already working on the issue.

+> If there is no open issue, should there be one?
+If the fix is going to take more than 30 minutes, consider opening one.

+#### Public Contributions

+We recommend opening an issue on GitHub first; we will likely tell you to go for it!

 ### Working on Documentation